Search Knowledge Base by Keyword

 Check voice mail via your extension (desk phone or soft phone)

-- dial *96 from the number pad and follow voice prompts.
+- Dial *96 (dial first and then pickup handset) and follow voice prompts.
 No password is required

 Check voice mail via portal.infoflotalk.com